Hundreds of women contacted after breast screening error

 The Scottish Government said 1,761 women aged over 71 would be contacted after a review discovered they had not be given a screening appointment over the past three years.

-The SNP health secretary apologised for the “distress” caused, and revealed files are now being checked manually after problems with the computerised invitation system.
+SNP health secretary Jeanne Freeman apologised for the “distress” caused, and revealed files are now being checked manually after problems with the computerised invitation system.

 The delays affected 1 in 500 of the 700,000 women in the relevant population.